Aberdeen stays conservative in Asia, despite earnings slowdown

 "Typically, a characteristic of our portfolios is that they are pretty conservative.
 We tend not to play at the Alibaba end of the spectrum," Hugh Young, Aberdeen's global head of equities and managing director of its Asian business, told the Reuters Global Investment Outlook Summit.

-E-commerce giant Alibaba, which made a record-breaking $25 billion listing in New York earlier this year, has attracted a whole host of top global institutional investors to its shares.
+E-commerce giant Alibaba (BABA.N), which made a record-breaking $25 billion listing in New York earlier this year, has attracted a whole host of top global institutional investors to its shares.

 "There aren't many changes in our portfolio today compared to where it was 2-3 years ago.
 Many of our top stocks are ones we have held for 10 or more years," Young said.